-WARNING: Any alteration/modification to the front passenger seasing system.
+WARNING: Any alteration/modification to the front passenger seat may affect the performance of the front passenger sensing system.

-Seat-mounted side airbag system 🏄
+Seat-mounted side airbag system 🔏

 WARNING: Do not place objects or mount equipment on or near the airbag cover on the side of the seatbacks of the front seats or in front seat areas that may come into contact with a deploying airbag.
 Failure to follow these instructions may increase the risk of personal injury in the event of a collision.